Taizhou, Jiangsu: Geography

+Climate

 As with the rest of central and southern Jiangsu, Taizhou has a humid subtropical climate (Köppen Cfa), influenced by the East Asian Monsoon, with cold, damp, but comparatively dry, winters, and hot, humid summers with copious rain.
 The normal monthly mean temperature ranges from 2.4 °C in January to 27.5 °C in July, while the annual mean is 15.36 °C. Nearly half of the mean annual rainfall of 1037 mm is distributed June to August.